 This article suggests ways we can all journey towards a vibrant prayer life that combines talking and listening to Almighty God.

 There is one universal issue that all churches face: How do we find, grow and cultivate a team of volunteers who can lead effective Children’s Ministry?
+Read on to discover the 3 key volunteer categories, and 9 ideas for keeping them motivated!

 It is not just the food our kids eat that effects their health; it is also the content they consume.
 As parents and kids’ workers, knowing your cyber super-foods from your streaming string cheese is key to effectively communicating the gospel in the digital age.